Nazi Party: Ascension and consolidation

-In Mein Kampf, Hitler directly attacked both left-wing and right-wing politics in Germany.
+In Mein Kampf, Hitler directly attacked both left-wing and right-wing politicians in Germany on foreign policy and causing the nation to be disarmed after 1918, although calling out the former in particular.
 (Note: Hitler stated: "Today our left-wing politicians in particular are constantly insisting that their craven-hearted and obsequious foreign policy necessarily results from the disarmament of Germany, whereas the truth is that this is the policy of traitors [...]
 But the politicians of the Right deserve exactly the same reproach.
 It was through their miserable cowardice that those ruffians of Jews who came into power in 1918 were able to rob the nation of its arms.")
 However, a majority of scholars identify Nazism in practice as being a far-right form of politics.
+In April 1921, Hitler gave a speech where he declared: “There are only two possibilities in Germany; do not imagine that the people will forever go with the middle party, the party of compromises; one day it will turn to those who have most consistently foretold the coming ruin and have sought to dissociate themselves from it.
+And that party is either the Left: and then God help us! for it will lead us to complete destruction - to Bolshevism, or else it is a party of the Right which at the last, when the people is in utter despair, when it has lost all its spirit and has no longer any faith in anything, is determined for its part ruthlessly to seize the reins of power - that is the beginning of resistance of which I spoke a few minutes ago.
+Here, too, there can be no compromise - there are only two possibilities: either victory of the Aryan or annihilation of the Aryan and the victory of the Jew.”

-When asked in an interview in 1934 whether the Nazis were "bourgeois right-wing" as alleged by their opponents, Hitler responded that Nazism was not exclusively for any class and indicated that it favoured neither the left nor the right, but preserved "pure" elements from both "camps" by stating: "From the camp of bourgeois tradition, it takes national resolve, and from the materialism of the Marxist dogma, living, creative Socialism".
+When asked in an interview in 1934 whether the Nazis were "bourgeois right-wing" as alleged by their opponents, Hitler responded that Nazism was not exclusively for any class.